ytgov/sights-and-sites-app/README.md

 ### Generate the Application keystore
 this key will be used by Google to sign you app releases.
 Once uploaded, this key cannot be changed.
-From `/android/app`, run: `$ sudo keytool -genkey -v -keystore release.keystore -alias releasekey -keyalg RSA -keysize 2048 -validity 10000`
+From `/android/app`, run: `keytool -genkey -v -keystore release.keystore -alias releasekey -keyalg RSA -keysize 2048 -validity 10000`
 You will be prompted to choose a password.
-Keep it for the next step.
+Store it safely.

 ### Generate Upload key
 This key will be used to sign your builds locally.
-This one can be invalidated and recreated if necessary (but not without Google support)
+This one can be invalidated and recreated if necessary (but not without Google support).
+Same as previous step, store the password safely.
-From `/android/app`, run: `$ sudo keytool -genkey -v -keystore upload.keystore -alias upload -keyalg RSA -keysize 2048 -validity 10000`
+From `/android/app`, run: `keytool -genkey -v -keystore upload.keystore -alias upload -keyalg RSA -keysize 2048 -validity 10000`
 From `/android/app`, run: `keytool -export -rfc -keystore upload.keystore -alias upload -file upload_certificate.pem`

 ### Set keystore password as gradle env variables